majormartintibor/NetMaintenR/README.md

 using SignalR.

 Technical scope:
-We plan to keep this as a modular monolith for a long time using a message bus to communicate between modules.
+I plan to keep this as a modular monolith for a long time using a message bus to communicate between modules.
 TBD: in process or out of process messaging?
 No aothorization/authentication
 No secrest etc, appsettings it is